Ram Dass: Neem Karoli Baba

-In 1967, Bhagavan Das guided Alpert throughout India, eventually introducing him to Neem Karoli Baba, whom Alpert called "Maharaj-ji", who became his guru at Kainchi ashram.
+In 1967, Bhagavan Das guided Alpert throughout India, eventually introducing him to Neem Karoli Baba, whom Alpert called "Maharaj-ji", who became his guru at Kainchi Dham ashram.
 Alpert was curious about the guru's take on LSD.
 The day after their first meeting, Neem Karoli Baba asked Alpert to give him the "medicine".
 Alpert gave him one dose of "white lightning", but he asked for 2 more tabs (915 μg or 9 times the average dose); after trying them, the LSD seemed to have no psychotropic effect on Neem Karoli Baba, but instead told him that the same state could be achieved through meditation and that he could live in that state.
 After this, Neem Karoli Baba became Richard Alpert's guru, and gave him the name "Ram Dass", which means "servant of God", referring to the incarnation of God as Ram or Lord Rama.
-Ram Dass called his new guru "Maharaj-ji", and studied with him the following four years.
+Ram Dass called his new guru "Maharaj-ji", and studied with him for the following four years.